**November Offer** Get "The Beginner's Guide To Flying RC Airplanes" ebook for just $15 this month!**

 The image below shows the parts of an rc blimp:

-Blimplicity - blimp simplicity!
+Blimplicity - Blimp Simplicity!

-Generally speaking, rc blimps are very simple to control - they typically have 2 or 3 micro electric motors attached to the gondola, below the envelope, which rotate around various axis to control direction, height and speed.
+Generally speaking, rc blimps are very simple to control.
+They typically have 2 or 3 micro electric motors attached to the gondola, which rotate around various axis to control direction, height and speed.

-As previously mentioned, the great thing about rc blimps is that there's very little risk of damage - their slow flying speeds and soft envelope mean that if unintentional contact is made with a solid surface, the blimp will merely bounce straight off.
+As previously mentioned, the great thing about rc blimps is that there's very little risk of damage.
+Their slow flying speeds and soft envelope mean that if unintentional contact is made with a solid surface, the blimp will merely bounce straight off.
 This great characteristic differentiates them from most other radio control aircraft which will suffer damage when crashed in to something!

-But with that just said, not all rc blimp flying has to be slow and boring - this video shows some larger blimps being thrown around in a more aggressive fashion...
+But with that said, not all rc blimp flying has to be slow and boring - this video shows some larger blimps being thrown around in a more aggressive fashion...

-Where to fly an RC blimp.
+Where to Fly an RC Blimp

 Primarily a radio control blimp should be flown indoors, since they are easily effected by the gentlest of breezes.
 Obviously the larger the area, the more fun you are going to have and the easier it's going to be.